jsjoblom79/zoom-link-form/docs/README.md

 ## Overview

 The Zoom Link Form plugin allows WordPress users to create a form that collects an email address, verifies it with a captcha, and generates a secure Zoom link with a time-based token.
-The plugin supports a settings page for configuration and a shortcode for easy integration.
+The plugin stores submission data (email, IP address, device, token, and timestamp) and provides options to export data as CSV and delete stored data.

 ## Installation